Home » Posts tagged 'economic growth'

 Peak oil, economic growth and the big lie

-In the commentary on Peak Oil recently published in the leading scientific journal Nature, James Murray (the founding director of the University of Washington’s Program on Climate Change) and David King (the Director of the Smith School of Enterprise and the Environment, University of Oxford) made the following statement,
+Peak oil, economic growth and the big lie In the commentary on Peak Oil recently published in the leading scientific journal Nature, James Murray (the founding director of the University of Washington’s Program on Climate Change) and David King (the Director of the Smith School of Enterprise and the Environment, University of Oxford) made the following […]

 This Time Is Not Different.
 More Debt, Less Growth

-I remember that in 2009 three messages were constantly repeated: “In this crisis measures are different, because governments are investing in the recovery by increasing public spending,” “the funds from stimulus plans will strengthen the recovery “and “central banks help a stronger recovery by lowering rates and increasing liquidity”.
-Then, 2010 arrived and the Eurozone entered a deeper crisis.
-In many aspects, this recession is similar.
-Many governments are doing the same as they did in 2009.
-Extend and pretend.
-Extend structural imbalances and pretend this time will be different.
+This Time Is Not Different.
+More Debt, Less Growth I remember that in 2009 three messages were constantly repeated: “In this crisis measures are different, because governments are investing in the recovery by increasing public spending,” “the funds from stimulus plans will strengthen the recovery “and “central banks help a stronger recovery by lowering rates […]

 Capitalism is destroying ‘safe operating space’ for humanity, warn scientists